matrix-org/matrix-hookshot/docs/setup/jira.md

 # JIRA

-## Adding a webhook to a JIRA Organisation
+## Adding a webhook to a JIRA Instance

-This should be done for all JIRA organisations you wish to bridge.
+This should be done for the JIRA instance you wish to bridge.
 The setup steps are the same for both On-Prem and Cloud.

 You need to go to the `WebHooks` configuration page under Settings > System.
+Note that this may require administrative access to the JIRA instance.

 Next, add a webhook that points to `/` on the public webhooks address for hookshot.
 You should also include a secret value by appending `?secret=your-webhook-secret`.
 The secret value can be anything, but should be reasonably secure and should also be stored in the `config.yml` file.

-Ensure that you enable all the events that you wish to be bridge.
+Ensure that you enable all the events that you wish to be bridged.

 ## Configuration

-You can now set some configuration in the bridge `config.yml`
+You can now set some configuration in the bridge `config.yml`:

 ```yaml
 jira: